pvcnt/accio/docs/extend/custom-operator/implementing.md

   * `src/jvm/fr/cnrs/liris/accio/core/api` contains interfaces and standard data types
   * `src/jvm/fr/cnrs/liris/accio/core/api:annotations` contains Java annotations.

-## 2. Implement the operator class
+## 2. Create the operator definition
 Then, you will need to implement the `Operator[In,Out]` interface and its `execute` method.

 ```scala